astrosites/astrosites.github.io/_pages/building-options.md

 **Guide**: [https://www.taniarascia.com/make-a-static-website-with-jekyll/](https://www.taniarascia.com/make-a-static-website-with-jekyll/)

 [Jekyll](https://jekyllrb.com/) is a static website and blog generator built in the programming language Ruby.
 GitHub Pages is actually set up to natively work with Jekyll.
 Instead of pushing raw HTML to GitHub for them to serve, you can instead push your Jekyll files and configuration and GitHub will use Jekyll to build your site for you.
-Since GitHub officially uses Jekyll, it reamins a very popular option for building your own website or blog with GitHub as your hosting solution.
+Since GitHub officially uses Jekyll, it remains a very popular option for building your own website or blog with GitHub as your hosting solution.

 Building sites with Jekyll isn't really any harder than building one using HTML templates.
 When building a site with Jekyll, you simply edit a few text files (really **Markdown** files) which then get pushed through a bunch of templated HTML and Jekyll's site generation software to build a static webpage for you.
 In simple terms, you specify the raw content on your page, you choose a [Jekyll theme](https://jekyllthemes.io/) which determines the layout of your content on a webpage, and Jekyll builds the site for you using your content and the theme.
 The beauty of this set up is that your content is separate from your theme.
 If you want to change how your website looks, you don't need to make many edits to any of the files you wrote yourself, you simply swap in a new theme.